-1,900 years ago on this day, Trajan’s letter of adoption (litteras adoptionis) was made public when it reached Hadrian in Antioch.
+On this day 1,900 years ago, Trajan’s letter of adoption (litteras adoptionis) was made public when it reached Hadrian in Antioch.
 Hadrian was now Caesar.

 As previously mentioned (see here), there was some uncertainty about whether or not Trajan had adopted Hadrian before his death or whether the adoption was staged by Plotina.
 The ancient sources give us two different versions of this event.
 The Historia Augusta, writing long after the events, confirms that Hadrian was adopted.
 However Cassius Dio, also writing after the events, rejects the adoption.